Where would content marketing be today without visual graphics like infographics, graphics, and images?

-In an ideal world, a marketing dream-team would consist of a know-it-all-SEO, a content writer native in six different languages, a professional designer who can also one-man video production, and maybe an office dog to lift spirits when times are bad.
+In an ideal world, a marketing dream-team would consist of a know-it-all-SEO, a quality content writer native in six different languages, a professional designer who can also one-man video production, and maybe an office dog to lift spirits when times are bad.

 But that’s not always possible, is it?